 - Lack of insights into NOC technologies and how to use them

-With NOC best practices, your NOC team can use industry-proven processes, strategies, and techniques to get the most value out of your network operations.
+With network operations center best practices, your NOC team can use industry-proven processes, strategies, and techniques to get the most value out of your network operations.
 Best practices have been tested extensively, and they have been shown to help NOC teams achieve the best-possible results.
 Thus, if your NOC team uses best practices, it may help your enterprise maximize network availability and performance.
 Over time, your NOC team may even perfect best practices and develop new ones based on data and insights retrieved from incident reports.

 Here are eight best practices that your NOC team can use to enhance your enterprise’s network operations:

 1. Continuously Monitor Information and Network Systems

 A proactive approach to information and network system monitoring is crucial.
 If a network operations center team continuously tracks network activity, it can identify problems before they escalate.
 Plus, the team can stop IT outages and downtime that otherwise can damage your enterprise’s brand reputation and revenues.